State Aid for Ed Tech Programs

 Pursuant to Section 754 of the Education Law, public school districts must loan computer hardware and equipment to nonpublic school students attending schools within district boundaries.

-Click here for more information on hardware aid and the loan of hardware and equipment to nonpublic students:
+For more information on hardware aid and the loan of hardware and equipment to nonpublic students, visit the State Aid web site.

 AID FOR COMPUTER SOFTWARE PURCHASES